Municipal Guide Texas Houston · Harris County

 • Electrical service changes and most wiring alterations

-• Mechanical / HVAC installations and changeouts
+• Mechanical and HVAC installations and changeouts

 • Plumbing alterations, repipes, and water heaters

-• Swimming pools, signs, and driveways/earth hauling
+• Swimming pools, signs, driveways, and earth hauling

 • Solar PV systems and irrigation